 Hampton Investments Ltd. v.
 British Columbia (Minister of Transportation and Highways)

-Claim for compensation based alternatively on de facto expropriation or injurious affection without taking - municipal development guidelines requiring large setback area in which development was prohibited - claim dismissed
+Claim for compensation based alternatively on de facto expropriation or injurious affection without taking - development guidelines required a large highway setback where development was prohibited - claim dismissed

 Harvard Investments Ltd. v.
 Winnipeg (City)

 (1995), 129 D.L.R.
 (4th) 557 (Man.
 C.A.)